Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 Of course to make it *perfect* I wanted to set it to 1ms, but then I can't do the above “taps are slow” thing as well.

 Kanata's `movemouse-accel` actions change your speed by changing the amount of pixels you move by, with your every move. \
-I move every 5ms; initially, by *zero* pixels (yep) at a time. \
+I move every 5ms; initially, by 1 pixel at a time. \
 Over the course of 200ms, that amount of pixels rises, maxing out at 10 pixels. \
 Now that the 200ms have passed, I'm moving at the maximum speed of 10 pixels per each 5ms.

-Pretty sure the speed changes linearly, so we can graph it out:
+Pretty sure the speed changes linearly, so we can graph it out.
+Let's set the minimum to 0 instead though, so that the graph is easier to look at.
 |Time passed|Pixels per move|
 |-----------|---------------|
 |0ms  | 0px|